 Germans are very fond of solar therapy and nude sunbathing is popular.
 There are over 300 private nudist clubs with 600,000 registered members.
 They use the natural light of the sun for health, and in the winter they use tanning salons, not to get a tan, but to get vitamin D. Almost all tanning machines are manufactured in Germany and it was the Germans that introduced tanning salons to the west in the 70’s as solariums.
-In North America, tanning salons have gotten an unfairly bad rap from dermatologists and cosmetic companies but the Germans seem to be aware of the importance of Vitamin D that ultraviolet light supply.
+In North America, tanning salons have gotten an unfairly bad rap from dermatologists, cosmetic companies and big Pharma but the Germans seem to be aware of the importance of Vitamin D that ultraviolet light supply.

 Perestroika brings Openness to Germany

 One of the many aspects of “Energy Therapy “involves the use of electromagnets inside sleek healing beds that contain flat spiral Tesla coils.
-They resemble the futuristic sick bay Bio-beds from Star Trek.
+They resemble the futuristic sickbay Bio-beds from Star Trek.
 The controller units are user friendly analog frequency generators with touch screen programming to apply a wide variety of PEMF (Pulsed Electromagnetic Field) treatments which are targeted to reduce inflammation, promote circulation and reduce muscle pain.